 - Amsler grid test – Helps monitor central vision changes at home.

-Detecting macular degeneration early gives patients the best chance of slowing its progression through lifestyle changes and medical interventions.
+Detecting macular degeneration early gives patients the best chance of slowing its progression through lifestyle changes, nutritional support, and medical interventions.

 Nutritional Support for Eye Health